Cart2Cart-Team/shopify-upgrade-migration/readme.md

 # Shopify Upgrade
 ## Overview
-Cart2Cart Shopping Cart Migration service is a perfect tool to move your store’s data from current Shopify store to new Shopify store n 4 simple steps with no extra effort spent.
+Cart2Cart Shopping Cart Migration service is a perfect tool to move your store’s data [from current Shopify store to new Shopify store](https://www.shopping-cart-migration.com/shopping-cart-migration-options/1053-shopify-to-shopify-migration?utm_source=github.com&utm_medium=referral&utm_term=shopify-upgrade&utm_campaign=optimized-page) in 4 simple steps with no extra effort spent.
 The data transfer takes only up to 5 minutes to set up and guarantees 100% uptime of your current Shopify store.
 Thus, you’ll be able to move your current Shopify store entities, including products, orders, customers, etc. to new Shopify store in a totally automated way.

 ## What Data Can be Migrated?
 Cart2Cart will assist you in moving the following data entities from current Shopify to new Shopify store: